-The preparation of condensed financial statements in conformity with GAAP requires the Company to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting periods.
+The preparation of condensed consolidated financial statements in conformity with GAAP requires the Company to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting periods.
 Actual results could differ from those estimates.
-On an ongoing basis, the Company evaluates its estimates, including those related to accrued research and development expenses, other long-lived assets, stock-based compensation and the valuation of deferred tax assets.
+Significant items subject to estimates include estimates related to accrued research and development expenses, contingent milestone payments, other long-lived assets, stock-based compensation, incremental borrowing rates for leases and the valuation of deferred tax assets.
 The Company bases its estimates using historical experience, Company forecasts and future plans, current economic conditions, and information from third-party professionals that management believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities and recorded amounts of expenses that are not readily apparent from other sources, and adjusts those estimates and assumptions when facts and circumstances dictate.